pinkypsy/ShellScripts/README.md

 ## <center> Log Backup

-To automate the log backup process use script `archive_logs.sh` (don't forget to specify a storage account and container for the archive) with the following content:<br>
+To automate the log backup process use script `archive_logs.sh` (don't forget to specify a storage account and container for the archive).
-`rclone copy "$(pwd)"/log/rclone/ --include=*.gz  $STORAGE:/$ARCHIVE_CONTAINER --azureblob-access-tier archive --ignore-existing`

 This script will force the rclone to copy log archives to the remote storage account with the archive access tier.